OCDev1/OCDev1/README.md

 </div>
 <h3 align="left"> I challenged myself to do 1 hour of Leetcode every day, see my progress in the "1HR Leetcode Every Day" repo. </h3>
 <h3> About myself: </h3>
-👨‍💻 3rd-year Computer Science student at Bar-Ilan University with a strong passion for Software Development and Cloud technologies, Looking for a Full stack or Backend Engineer role.
-My academic focus includes Object-Oriented Programming, Algorithms, and Data Structures, providing a solid foundation for creating efficient, scalable software solutions.
+👨‍💻 Software Engineer at TradeOne and a Computer Science graduate @ Bar-Ilan University with a strong passion for Software Development and Cloud technologies, interested in Full stack or Backend engineering.
+My current interests include System design and architecture for creating efficient, scalable software solutions, and building cool stuff with AI and LLMs.
 <br></br>
-🌐 Freelance Web Developer: Built custom websites for businesses using Shopify and WordPress, while also developing custom components with JavaScript, CSS, and HTML.
-Focused on delivering responsive, user-friendly, and optimized websites.
-<br></br>
-⚙️ Tech Stack: React, Node.js, MongoDB, and more.
-I leverage these tools (and more) to build robust, scalable, and dynamic web applications.
+⚙️ Tech Stack: React, Node.js, AWS, MongoDB, and more.
+I leverage these tools to build robust, scalable, and cool applications.
 <br></br>
 🎨 Creativity & Automation: Passionate about building applications to automate daily tasks, constantly finding new ways to streamline processes and enhance productivity.